Updated: March 2026

 Where Is Cades Cove?:

-Where Should I Stay?:
+Where Should I Stay Near Cades Cove?

 These are the closest options —

-Cades Cove Campground (20 mins) –
+Cades Cove Campground (20 mins)

 10042 Campground Dr, Townsend, TN 37882

-Pets are permitted but cannot be left unattended.
+Pet Policy: Pets are permitted but cannot be left unattended.
 All pets must be kept on a six-foot leash at all times.
 Pets are not allowed on trails.
 Click here for Dog-Friendly Hikes in the Smokies.

-Townsend (30 mins) –
+Townsend (30 mins)

-Elkmont Campground (45 mins) –
+Elkmont Campground (45 mins)

 Elkmont Campground Rd A, Gatlinburg, TN 37738

-This is the largest and busiest campground in the park, but for good reason, you can camp waterfront right on the Little River.
+This is the largest and busiest campground in the park, but for good reason — you can camp waterfront right on the Little River.
 It’s right off Little River Gorge Road and pretty centrally located.

 You can find availability and book campsites here.

-Elkmont Campground has 200 tent / RV campsites with paved driveways, gravel tent pads, fire rings, and picnic tables.
+Elkmont Campground has 200 tent/RV campsites with paved driveways, gravel tent pads, fire rings, and picnic tables.
 Nine of Elkmont’s campsites are wheelchair-accessible ADA sites.

-Pets are permitted but cannot be left unattended.
+Pet Policy: Pets are permitted but cannot be left unattended.
 All pets must be kept on a six-foot leash at all times.
 Pets are not allowed on trails.
 Click here for Dog-Friendly Hikes in the Smokies.

 Know Before You Go: Cades Cove Edition

-Even More To Know Before You Go:
+Even More To Know Before You Go

-dog-friendly option if you are not planning to check out any trails or historic building.
+- This is a dog-friendly option if you’re not planning to check out any trails or historic buildings.
 Trust me, Loki had THE best time riding in the bed of the truck through Cades Cove at sunset.
-For more dog-friendly options in the Smokies, click here. - If riding in the bed of a truck, I highly recommend bringing lawn chairs or blankets because truck bed lining is NOT at all forgiving on the knees.
+For more dog-friendly options in the Smokies, click here.

 - If you are interested in spotting bears, bring binoculars and a zoom lens for photographing them.